jspecht3/vim-tutorial/README.md

 :red_circle: To determine which mode you are in, look at the bottom of the screen.
 If there is no indicator, you are in normal mode.
 If there is an indicator, it will tell you what mode you are in.

 Now that we are in normal mode, we want to save and close the file.
-To do this, we first hit :sparkles: `:`, which shows at the bottom of the sreen and indicates you want to enter certain commands.
+To do this, we first hit :sparkles: `:`, which shows at the bottom of the screen and indicates you want to enter certain commands.
 ![colon](images/colon.png)

 After entering this "command" mode.
 We can save the changes we have made and close the file by typing :sparkles: `wq` after the `:` and then hitting enter.